 In other words, you'll need to develop business acumen to thrive in your new position.
 This is a unique challenge faced by anyone who has suddenly moved into an HR manager or team leader role.

-Human Resources Training for Professionals
+Human Resources Management Training

-How many of these "new manager" skills do you feel comfortable with?
+How many of these new manager skills do you feel comfortable with?
 If you have experience in business, a lot of these competencies may feel like second nature.

-You already have good instincts when it comes to leading a team—and may simply need some support in optimizing your approach, and ensuring you're compliant with workplace legislation.
+You already have good instincts when it comes to leading a team—and may simply need some support in optimizing your approach and ensuring you're compliant with workplace legislation.

-If you'd like to learn more about HR training, we welcome you to explore the Human Resources Certificate offered online, through Kompass.
+If you'd like to learn more about HR training, we welcome you to explore the Human Resources Management Certificate offered online, through Kompass.

 Or, click below to see a detailed program overview and course list.
 Admissions Advisors are standing by via online chat to answer any questions you may have.